2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

   az acr check-name --name ACR_NAME --output table
   ```

-- `global_storage_account_name`: The name of a storage account to use for Azure File Storage.
+- `global_storage_account_name`: The name of a storage account to be created by terraform to use for Azure File Storage.
   This must be unique across all of Azure.
   You can use the following [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) command to check your desired name is available: